wp-plugins/search-magic-fields-2-widget/readme.txt

 Contributors: Magenta Cuda
 Tags: search, custom fields
 Requires at least: 3.6
-Tested up to: 3.7.1
+Tested up to: 3.9
-Stable tag: 0.4.4
+Stable tag: 0.4.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Search Magic Fields 2 custom posts for posts that have user specified values for Magic Fields 2 custom fields.

 == Description ==
 This search widget can search for Magic Fields 2 custom posts, WordPress posts and pages by the value of Magic Fields 2 custom fields, WordPress taxonomies and post content.
 It is designed to be used with Magic Fields 2 only and makes use of Magic Fields 2's proprietary database format to generate user friendly field names and field values.
 The widget uses user friendly substitutions for the actual values in the database when appropriate, e.g. post title is substituted for post id in related type custom fields.
 Please visit the [online documentation](http://magicfields17.wordpress.com/magic-fields-2-search-0-4-1/) for more details.
-This plugin requires at least PHP 5.4.
+This plugin requires at least PHP 5.4 and is not compatible with Magic Fields 2 Toolkit 0.4.2.

 == Installation ==
 1. Upload the folder "search-magic-fields-2-widget" to the "/wp-content/plugins/" directory.